 In the Spring of 2013—just short of two and a half years ago—January and I made a decision to make a pretty major change in our lives.
 All of the reasons that went into this decision are kind of complex and hard to explain fully, but we knew that for us this change was something important to us and something worth working hard to achieve.
 In the months and years since, we’ve been working tirelessly to make this particular dream a reality and today I’m pretty excited to share our plans with our friends and family.

 Andy travels to DC for work about four times a year and I try to accompany him on at least one of those trips to spend time in the city and the amazing museums.
 Some of my favorites are the Smithsonian Air and Space Museum, The Holocaust Memorial Museum, and the Hirshorn Museum and Sculpture Garden.
+Here you can review 12 ESSENTIAL HIKING ITEMS to be prepared for the best road trip with your loved ones.

 This time we tried to time our trip so we could see the cherry blossoms in bloom, but with the unseasonably warm weather of the past few months they bloomed early and we barely caught the tail end.
 Most of the blooms were already gone :(.
 Oh well, next year, I suppose.